wso2/docs-is/en/docs/references/extend/federation/write-a-custom-federated-authenticator.md

 To deploy the custom federated authenticator:

-1. Navigate to the root of your project and compile the service by running the following command.
+1. Open a terminal, navigate to the root of your project, and compile the service by running the following command:

     ``` xml
     mvn clean install